solarina/zion-docs/README.md

 ## Generate an order

-You can use your shop ID and your API key to generate nd order.
+You can use your shop ID and your API key to generate an order.
 You can replace your credentials in the following sample:

 ```shell